Purple Gang: Cleaners and Dyers War

 As the gang grew in size and influence, they began hiring themselves out as hitmen and took part in the Cleaners and Dyers war.
 The Purples profited from the Detroit laundry industry unions and associations.
 They were hired out to keep union members in line and to harass non-union independents.
 Bombing, arson, theft, and murder were the usual tactics that the gang employed to enforce union policy.

 Abe Axler and Eddie Fletcher were reputedly imported from New York City to take part in the scheme (although other sources put their origins in Detroit).
 In 1927, nine members of the Purple Gang (Abe Bernstein, Raymond Bernstein, Irving Milberg, Eddie Fletcher, Joe Miller, Irving Shapiro, Abe Kaminsty, Abe Axler, and Simon Axler) were arrested and charged with conspiracy to extort money from Detroit wholesale cleaners and dyers.
 They were eventually acquitted of all charges.

 Harry Rosman (1891–1958) was president and owner of Famous Cleaners & Dyers in Detroit, Michigan.
-He gained public notoriety for being the key witness testifying against the infamous Purple Gang in a trial that lasted from 1928 to 1929.
+He gained public notoriety for being the key witness testifying against the Purple Gang in a trial that lasted from 1928 to 1929.
 The prosecution alleged extortion activities against Detroit area businesses during the sometime violent showdown known as the Cleaners & Dyers Wars.
 Rosman testified that the Purple Gang asked for $1000 per week from his and other area cleaners & dyers' businesses for their "protection" against violence.